-Horror trailers of the 1980s are an especially fun, campy time capsule to explore in 2014.
+Horror trailers of the 1980s are an especially fun, campy time capsule to explore in the modern day.
 It was the second golden age of the B movie, as cheapo horror flicks shed the naivete of ‘50s giant monsters and haunted houses to embrace a grimy, splatter-soaked aesthetic replete with neon, sex, drugs and rock ’n’ roll.
 We dug through some murky Internet backwaters to find this eclectic collection of forgotten, cast-off and supremely weird ‘80s horror trailers, with an eye toward obscurity.
 Don’t look for Friday the 13th here: Today we celebrate the weird, the wild and the absurd.

 This particular Psycho rip-off shows admirable restraint by waiting a full six seconds before barging in with a riff on the Psycho shower scene.

 You know, Sandra, I’m beginning to suspect that this mom and pop isn’t entirely on the up-and-up!
 The corpse garden is overgrown, and there isn’t even a mint on the pillow!

 Two minutes and eighteen seconds of people biting each other and blowing up.
 Zero suggestion of plot.
 One hilarious line delivery by the police captain.
 And a sprinkle of John Saxon.

 If you’re thinking of comparing this film to Friday the 13th—DON’T!
 As an aside: This trailer appears to be a clear inspiration for Edgar Wright’s fake “DON’T” trailer that was attached to Grindhouse.

 5. Inseminoid, 1981